WIC Health Care Providers Frequently Asked Questions

 - Nurse practitioner (certified clinical nurse specialist) who has an agreement with a physician based on standards established by the Missouri Nurses Association and the Missouri Medical Association

-What is the approval length for medical documentation?
+What is the approval length for a WIC-27?

-A Medical Documentation Form (WIC-27) must be completed at least every six (6) months.
+A new WIC-27 must be completed at least every six (6) months.